The RCN contributed to the reforming of the Mental Health Act. This page highlights the RCN responses.

-Catherine Gamble, the RCN's Professional Lead for Mental Health, represents mental health nurses (MHN) on the review.
-The role is deputised by RCN member Alison Blofield, nurse consultant and approved clinician.
+Catherine Gamble, the RCN's Professional Lead for Mental Health from 2017-2020, represented mental health nurses (MHN) on the review.
+The role was deputised by RCN member Alison Blofield, nurse consultant and approved clinician.

 The RCN response to the interim report published in May 2018 was informed by:

 Read the full response here: Response to the publication of the report of the Independent Review of the Mental Health Act